LPGA: LPGA Tour tournaments

-As a United States-based tour, most of the LPGA Tour's events are held in the United States.
+As a United States–based tour, most of the LPGA Tour's events are held in the United States.
 In 1956, the LPGA hosted its first tournament outside the United States at the Havana Open in Havana, Cuba.
 In 2020, fourteen tournaments are held outside of the United States, seven events in Asia, four in Europe, two events in Australia, and one in Canada.

-Five of the tournaments held outside North America are co-sanctioned with other professional tours.
-The Ladies European Tour co-sanctions the Women's British Open, The Evian Championship in France, and the Women's Australian Open (also co-sanctioned with the ALPG Tour).
-The other two co-sanctioned events—the BMW Ladies Championship (LPGA of Korea Tour) and Toto Japan Classic (LPGA of Japan Tour)—are held during the tour's autumn swing to Asia.
+As of 2025, six of the tournaments held outside North America are co-sanctioned with other professional tours.
+The Ladies European Tour co-sanctions the Women's British Open, The Evian Championship in France, and the Women's Scottish Open.
+The other three co-sanctioned events—the Blue Bay LPGA, Buick LPGA Shanghai (China LPGA Tour) and Toto Japan Classic (LPGA of Japan Tour)—are held during the tour's autumn swing to Asia.

 LPGA majors

 The LPGA's annual major championships are: